 - External, competitive and prestigious scholarship awards, such as the Gilman, IIE Freeman-Asia, and FEA (see below)

-Tuition remitted students should meet with Financial Aid Office personnel to understand how Knox policy regarding remitted tuition and study abroad works in their case.
+Tuition remitted students should meet with Office of Student Financial Services personnel to understand how Knox policy regarding remitted tuition and study abroad works in their case.

 You will not pay Knox fees for room and aboard.
 Instead, you will pay your chosen program's fees for room and board, etc. (review your chosen program - every program is a bit different in what is covered in terms of room and board, international insurance, program-connected excursions, etc.).